convenient/hyper-dimensional-mazes/README.md

-# N-dimensional orthogonal maze generation algorithms
+# Hyper dimensional orthogonal maze generation algorithms

 An experimental implementation of some common Maze generation algorithms, modified to support N dimensions.
 All topics loosely inspired by the [Mazes for Programmers](https://pragprog.com/book/jbmaze/mazes-for-programmers) book.